tomomilove/tomomilove.github.io/english_story.md

 Alice: Okay, let’s run!

 Lee does his best to distract the bear king.
 Yamamoto and I carry Oliver and Marco on our backs, and we make a run for it.

+## Chapter 35
+## Report on the bear king

+Everyone makes it back to Maginia safely.
+We tell Princess Persephone about our encounter with the bear king.

+Alice: We thought we had killed it, but it was only playing dead.

+Persephone: Concerning.
+It is quite intelligent…

+Suddenly, a guard rushes in.

+Guard: Princess Persephone!
+A report!
+We’ve tracked the bear king’s movements, and it has retreated even deeper into the forest.

+Persephone: Deeper…?
+Hmm…

+Alice: We did wound it severely.
+Perhaps it needs to retreat and recover, too.
+We should return and finish it off while we have the chance.

+Persephone: Perhaps… I have a bad feeling about this.
+However, we cannot allow it to grow more aggressive and attack more of Maginia's people.
+If you feel up to it, once you’ve rested, you have permission to keep hunting it.

+Alice: We’ll do it!